 Nonetheless, it is highly unlikely that any court would consider wage freezes a tax based solely on the fact that public employees are experiencing a negative income or some way of seeing it as a levy or a charge.
 It’s too broad, and would be wildly impractical because it would open governments to questions of whether something is actually a tax whenever they reduced salaries or tried to save money anywhere.
 You would need a reasonable limit on the idea, and a way to connect it directly to governmental taxation.
 It would end up being one of those case-by-case questions which depends on the context.
 So, let’s look at this one.

-If any court was going to go for this, I think the most crucial factor would be how much of a link there is between the measure and the government’s ongoing tax policy.
-And in Manitoba, in the period of 2017-2019, the whole idea, justification, and rationale for the Public Services Sustainability Act is tied to the Province’s tax strategy.
+If any court was going to go for this, I think the most crucial factor would be how much of a link there is between the measure and the current governmental tax policy.
+And, as it happens, in Manitoba, in the period of 2017-2019, the whole idea, justification, and rationale for the Public Services Sustainability Act is tied to the Province’s tax strategy.

 But you could also say similar things about the PSSA generally.
 At the same time that the Pallister Government is trying to save money on the salaries of all public employees, they have also been reducing personal income taxes as well as the PST.
 So, Government of Manitoba, what are you going to do about all that lost tax revenue?
 Well, they are going to replace it with the savings from the PSSA.
 But, if the sustainability savings from the PSSA are a replacement for tax revenue, aren’t they then, essentially, a source of tax revenue, and thus a tax, or equivalent to a tax?

-It’s probably a high hurdle, but there is an argument to be made that the way the government went about the PSSA and why, given the context, what they were actually doing was substantially imposing an equivalent tax on the wages of public employees.
+It’s probably a high hurdle, but there is an argument to be made that the way the Government went about the PSSA and why, given the context, what they were actually doing was substantially imposing something equivalent to a tax on the wages of public employees.